jimzucker/aws-forecast/README.md

 1. Numbers generated include percent change must be consistent with the numbers in Cost Explorer UI.
 2. Application must produce a cleanly formatted one line output.
 3. Code must be written as python functions that we can re-use to integrate into a slack-bot.
+4. Post to slack if url is defined as an AWS secret (see below)

 # Technical Notes